 Frank Lloyd Wright was notorious for designing his building to suit himself and not caring what others thought of them; this included the scale and height he used for many buildings.

-We know that he was not any taller than 5 feet 8.5 inches tall and that he used that height as the standard height for everyone when he scaled and designed his buildings.
+We know he was no taller than 5 feet 8.5 inches tall and used that height as the standard height for everyone when he scaled and designed his buildings.
 The doorways in his houses are only 6′ 2″ tall, which is short, especially if someone is over 6′ tall Many of the ceilings are only 6 feet and 4 inches tall.

 He was known to tell his students once the reason why some of the ceilings were what people complained was lower than expected:

-Frank Lloyd Wright did not care if you were 6 feet tall; he was going to build his buildings and use the scale that he felt suited him and no one else.
+Frank Lloyd Wright did not care if you were 6 feet tall; he would build his buildings and use the scale that he felt suited him and no one else.
 He felt his height of 5 feet and 8.5 inches tall should be the standard height he should use for his design scale.

 Another of his long-term students, Edgar Tafel, tells a story about Wes Peters, one of Wright’s students.
 Peters happened to be 6 feet and 4 inches tall.
 Peter’s was the same height as the ceilings at Taliesin, where Wright had a combination home, studio, and school.